SimonFermor/philosophy/src/philosophers/mary-midgley.md

 ---

-quotes on what philosophy is - see textbook
+quotes on what philosophy is - to do...